Dawud18854/JavaMicroservices/Readme.md

 For my coding class I had to make a spring-boot microservices project

-In this project I am implementing 3 functional services and one service, in my case USER-SERVICE communicates with the other 2 services.
+In this project I am implementing 3 functional services, in my case USER-SERVICE communicates with the other 2 services.
 Then I am implementing a service-registry and for all of them I am getting their configuration through a cloud-config-server.